m3047/shodohflo/agents/PCAP_AGENT_NOTES.md

 `ernie` is more subtle.
 As noted we don't run the agent on its external interface because it would be too noisy.
 But if we were seeing its external address on any of the internal networks we'd want to know about it.

+## Epilogue: throughput

+My design goal for the packet capture agent has always been to have a throughput of at least **1000 packets per second**.
+With the above configuration I have confirmed that this is still the case.
+Of course, this will vary depending on local conditions.